morphym/fract/README.md

 - **Classical Collision Resistance**: 2¹²⁸ (birthday bound on 128-bit capacity)
 - **Quantum Preimage Resistance**: 2²⁵⁶ (with 512-bit output)

-### Limitations
+### Future Works.

-1. No third-party cryptanalysis has been performed
+1. No third-party cryptanalysis has *yet* been performed
 2. The aggressive round count (R=8) may need increase for conservative deployments
-3. Algebraic attacks using modular arithmetic decomposition have not been thoroughly analyzed
+3. Algebraic attacks using modular arithmetic decomposition have not *yet* been thoroughly analyzed

-This implementation is intended for research, education, and niche applications where the novel properties of hyperchaotic hashing are desired.
-## Implementation Details
+## Implementation information.

 - **Language**: Pure Rust, `#![no_std]` compatible
 - **Constants**: Only 4 IV words (256 bits of √2)